vivek84527/vivek84527/README.md

 <!--
 **vivek84527/vivek84527** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Hi there, I'm Vivek Kumar Singh

-Here are some ideas to get you started:
+I’m currently working on Machine Learning Application and Web Development Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+-
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...